webdriverio-boneyard/webdrivercss/README.md

     .end();
 ```

-The following options might be interesting if you want to syncronize your taken images with
+The following options might be interesting if you want to synchronize your taken images with
 an external API.
 Checkout the [webdrivercss-adminpanel](https://github.com/webdriverio/webdrivercss-adminpanel)
 for more information on that.